knative/docs/docs/eventing/samples/helloworld/helloworld-python/README.md

         {"msg":"Hi from Knative!"}

       ```
-  Try the CloudEvent attributes in the curl command and the trigger specification to understand how [triggers](../../../triggers) work.
+  Try the CloudEvent attributes in the curl command and the trigger specification to understand how [triggers](../../../broker/triggers) work.

 ## Verify reply from helloworld-python app
 The `helloworld-python` app replies with an event type `type= dev.knative.samples.hifromknative`, and source `source=knative/eventing/samples/hello-world`.
 The event enters the eventing mesh through the broker, and can be delivered to event sinks using a trigger

-  1. Deploy a pod that receives any CloudEvent and logs the event to its output.
+  1. Deploy a pod that receives any CloudEvent and logs the event to its output:

-      ```shell
+      ```yaml
-      kubectl --namespace knative-samples apply --filename - << END
+      kubectl -n knative-samples apply -f - <<EOF
       # event-display app deploment
       apiVersion: apps/v1
       kind: Deployment